-We believe that providing as much exposure to the language as possible is crucial to our students’ language progression.
+We believe that providing as much exposure to the target language as possible is crucial to our students’ language progression.
 Given this, in the classroom we exclusively speak the target language.
 We incorporate many inside and outside activities to enrich the curriculum.

 Classes & Fees